CapnKraken/SkateboardingAliens_SpaceRaids/SpaceRaids_yeaah/Assets/README.txt

 GitHub Practices
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=

+Before starting work, check the github page to see if there are any pull requests requiring review.

 Everytime you are starting a new feature, make sure to do it in a new, separate branch.
 When that feature is finished, then you can push it to the main branch.
 	This isn't just for new features, but any change at all.
 Do not work directly on the main branch.
 The github app tells you at the top left-ish what the current branch is.
 	Make sure that isn't "main."